TekTristan/TekTristan/README.md

 # Welcome <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50">

 Hi there!
 My name is Tristan Dinh and I am a passionate computer science student at Sacramento State, where I am currently working towards my B.S. degree.
-I have previously worked as a Student Assistant Web Developer, and am eager to continue my professional growth as a Full-Stack Developer.
+I have previously worked as a Web Developer Intern, and am eager to continue my professional growth as a Full-Stack Engineer.
 With a strong foundation in computer science principles and a desire to constantly learn and stay up-to-date with new technologies, I believe I have the skills and drive to make a positive impact in any development team.

 <div>
   <h2>Contact</h2>